tyzen9/docker-ha-influxdb-grafana/README.md

 1. Using the [InfluxDB Integration guide](https://www.home-assistant.io/integrations/influxdb/), enter the following as a starting point for the InfluxDB 2.0 configuration.
 Make sure to substitute the appropriate values from the `.env` file used in the Docker configuration in for the square brackets.
 1. You will need to restart Home Assistant to make these changes effective and start sending data to InfluxDB.

+⚠️ I highly encourage the use of [Home Assistant secrets](https://www.home-assistant.io/docs/configuration/secrets/) for storing and utilizing the InfluxDB token.

 ```yaml
 influxdb: